 - If your story is declined, we ask that you wait three months before submitting again to the same genre, unless an editor requests more work from you.

 - Please send your submission as a Word doc.
+PDFs are acceptable, if necessary.

 - Include a brief cover letter with your publication history and any relevant content warnings (if applicable).